jovanamatk/moviedb/README.md

 ## Description

-A small projects that demonstrates the usage of The Movie Database API.
+A small project that demonstrates the usage of The Movie Database API.

 ## Getting Started